Francis Willoughby (1547–1596)

 Sir Francis Willoughby (1546/7–1596) was an English industrialist and coalowner, who built Wollaton Hall in Nottinghamshire.

 Family

 Francis Willoughby was the younger son of Sir Henry Willoughby (slain 27 August 1549 during Kett's Rebellion) of Wollaton, Nottinghamshire, and Anne Grey (d.1548), the daughter of Thomas Grey, 2nd Marquess of Dorset, by Margaret Wotton.
 He had an elder brother, Thomas (d.1559) and a sister, Margaret, who married Sir Matthew Arundell (c.
 1533 – 24 December 1598) of Wardour Castle.
 Francis was thus the great-grandson of Sir Henry Willoughby (1451-1528), a Knight of the Body to both Kings Henry VII and Henry VIII.
-His great-grandmother, Cecily Bonville, 7th Baroness Harington, was the richest heiress in England.
+His great-grandmother, Cecily Bonville, 7th Baroness Harington, was the richest heiress in England, and his great-great-grandmother was Elizabeth Woodville, Queen of England.

 Career

 Francis Willoughby's father, Sir Henry Willoughby, had inherited Wollaton and other properties including 'lucrative coal pits' at the death of his uncle, Sir John Willoughby, on 10 January 1549.
 However, only a few months later, on 27 August 1549, Sir Henry Willoughby was slain on Mousehold Heath in the suppression of Kett's rebellion.
 Francis's elder brother, Thomas (d.
 1559), then aged eight, became the ward of their mother's brother, Henry Grey, 3rd Marquess of Dorset, and came to live with Dorset and his wife, Frances Brandon, at Bradgate House, while Francis, then aged two, and his sister, Margaret, were put in the care of Dorset's half-brother, George Medley, the son of Dorset's mother, Margaret Wotton, by her first husband, William Medley.
 Dorset's ill-fated attempt to place his eldest daughter, Lady Jane Grey, on the throne eventually cost Lady Jane, Dorset, and Dorset's brother, Lord Thomas Grey, their heads, and brought other family members under suspicion.
 George Medley was arrested, and imprisoned in the Tower for a time, and when he was released in May 1554 was unable any longer to care for Francis and Margaret.
 Dorset's widow, Frances Brandon, arranged for Francis to be sent to school, and took Margaret under her care.
 Their elder brother, Thomas, became the ward of Sir William Paget, and was married to Paget's daughter, Dorothy.

 In August 1559, Thomas Willoughby died from 'overheating' while out hunting, leaving no issue, and Francis inherited the family estates.
 At the age of seventeen, Francis married Elizabeth Littleton of Frankley, Worcestershire.
 This proved to be a turbulent marriage, and produced only daughters.